openprov/templates/README.md

 Whenever there is a template `1.provn`, the folder `1/` at the same level contains examples of bindings.
 Any name can be used for the bindings examples: `example1.json` and `another_example.json` in this instance.
 Both are using the JSON serialisation of bindings.

 All folders and file names must consist of lower cases, digits and special characters(`-` and `_`).
 White spaces are not allowed.
 The purpose of these restrictions is to facilitate the mapping to URLs as discussed in the next section.

+Optionally, in the `footemplate`, we can alson find png visualisations of the template, and a `README.md` file containing a textual description (and potentially reference to the visual repesentations) of the templates.

 ## 3. Template Expansion Microservice